TL;DR: Why Nonprofit Data Management is Essential

 Review & Clean Your Data Regularly

-Having all of your nonprofit’s information in one place also means it will be easier for you and your team to regularly audit and clean your data.
+Having all of your nonprofit’s information in one place also means it will be easier for you and your team to regularly audit and clean the data that’s in your donor management platform.
 This basic maintenance probably won’t be the most thrilling part of your month (or quarter, or however often you take this step), but it’s the best way to make sure your nonprofit’s data is usable.

 This is the best time to: